cylerc/JASR_AH/README.md

 This repository contains R scripts to create figures and analyze data for the Arroyo Hondo Pueblo isotope data.

-Written by Cyler Conrad, Department of Anthropology, University of New Mexico cylerc@unm.edu
+Written by Cyler Conrad, Department of Anthropology, University of New Mexico

 Results described in: